AbhinavGor/AbhinavGor/README.md

 # Hi 👋
-I am a computer science graduate student at [Arizona State University](https://asu.edu).
-I am interested in the fields of backend development, DevOps, artificial intelligence, and cloud computing, and I am striving to enhance my expertise in these fields.
-Currently, I am actively engaged in research in the fields of time series analysis and image processing.
-My other interests include backend development and DevOps.
-AiOps is something I want to work on in the future.
+I am a computer science graduate student at [Arizona State University](asu.edu).
+I am interested in the fields of causal machine learning and artificial intelligence, and I am striving to enhance my expertise in these fields.
+Currently, I am actively engaged in research in the field of causal machine learning.
+I am seeking PhD positions starting in Fall 2025 to further my academic career.

  ## Get in touch 📫
  - Email at [abhinav20016@gmail](abhinav20016@gmail).com OR [agorantla@asu.edu](agorantla@asu.edu)